How to Study with AI Effectively (2026 Student Guide)

 Get Started

 Try the free AI Note Summarizer or Flashcard Generator right in your browser.
-For the full experience with camera scanning, unlimited AI tools, and progress tracking, download CamNotes.
+For the full experience with camera scanning, unlimited AI tools, and progress tracking, join the CamNotes waitlist.